 With this integrated report we aim to provide a coherent story of our activities.
 The basis of this story is the materiality analysis which enables us to identify the most relevant and important topics for Garanti BBVA and its stakeholders, the material issues.
 Material issues are mainly determined based on stakeholder dialogue and are plotted in the materiality matrix.
-The topics defined within the materiality matrix form the basis of this report, as set out in the ‘About this report’ section.
+The topics defined within the materiality matrix form the basis of this report, as described in the ‘About This Report’ section.

 We performed our first materiality analysis in 2013.
-As we want to make sure that we are always in line with the needs of our stakeholders and to make sure that the identified material issues are still the most important, we perform an update of our materiality analysis at least once every two years.
-The last revision was finalized in the first quarter of 2017 and formed the basis for last year’s report.
-We listened to our internal and external stakeholders and reviewed the connection between our corporate strategy and global trends which impact the banking sector.
+As we want to make sure that we are always in line with the needs of our stakeholders and that the identified material issues are still the most important, we perform an update of our materiality analysis approximately once in every two years.
+The revision in the first quarter of 2017 formed the basis for our 2017 and 2018 reports.
+The last revision was finalized in 2019.
+As we brought our new analysis to completion, we once again listened to our internal and external stakeholders, and reviewed the connection between our corporate strategy and global trends which impact the banking sector.

-In executive interviews, we included the view of top management who are closely involved in determining the Bank’s future strategy.
-The executives evaluated the topics according to the five-year corporate strategy and topics’ risk and opportunity areas as well as their operational, reputational, strategic, legal and financial impact.
-In addition to executive interviews we evaluated the topics through a four-step assessment called “Four Factor Impact Analysis”.
+We included the view of a senior executive who is directly reporting to our Board of Directors and the CEO.
+The senior executive evaluated the topics according to the five-year corporate strategy and topics’ risk and opportunity areas as well as their operational, reputational, strategic, legal and financial impact.
+In addition, we evaluated the topics through a four-step assessment called “Four Factor Impact Analysis”.
 In the assessment, we ranked each topic according to the magnitude of impact, likelihood of impact and time frame (short, middle, long) in terms of;

 - Direct financial impact and risk,